OpenAgentsInc/openagents/docs/protocols.md

 ### Overview

-The Model Context Protocol standardizes how AI applications interact with Large Language Models, tools, and data resources.
-It defines a session-based, JSON-RPC2.0-driven communication model between a “host” (e.g., the Onyx app) and “servers” that provide capabilities (like specialized prompts, resource fetchers, or tool APIs).

-MCP focuses on **capability negotiation** and **granular user consent**:
+MCP is a session-based, JSON-RPC2.0-driven protocol that defines how a “host” application (like Onyx) interacts with “servers” providing AI capabilities (e.g., transcription, summarization, sentiment analysis).
+It’s about stable, direct relationships with known providers:

-- **Capabilities:**
+- **Capability Negotiation:**
-  Servers declare the resources, tools, prompts, and completion services they can provide.
-Hosts (like Onyx) declare what features they are willing to use.
+  MCP servers declare their capabilities (tools, prompts, resources, model completions).
+The host (Onyx) states which features it wants to use, ensuring transparency and alignment.

-- **User consent:**
+- **User Consent and Security:**
-  Every invocation of a tool or resource fetch is subject to user rules and budgets.
-The user can limit data sharing, confirm actions, and ensure privacy.
+  Every requested action—fetching a resource, invoking a tool, generating a completion—requires user-defined rules and confirmation.
+Users decide what the AI can see or do, protecting privacy and preventing unintended operations.

 ### Key Features

 1. **Structured Context Integration:**
-   MCP ensures that LLM inputs (prompts) can be enriched with external tools and data in a standardized way.
-For example, Onyx might discover a “transcription” resource server and integrate its transcripts directly into an LLM prompt.
+   LLM prompts can be enriched with external data and tools in a standardized manner.
+For example, if Onyx wants to summarize a transcript, it can request the transcript from a known MCP server and feed it directly into an LLM prompt.

-2. **Safe Execution of Tools:**
+2. **Safe Tool Execution:**
-   Tools (like code execution, calling an external API, or querying a database) are requested by the LLM through MCP.
-Before execution, the host (Onyx) ensures user consent.
-This prevents the LLM from taking arbitrary actions without user oversight.
+   Tools requested by the LLM do not run automatically.
+The host (Onyx) mediates, ensuring actions align with user consent.
+This prevents AI from triggering unwanted APIs or operations.

 3. **Resource Management:**
-   MCP standardizes resource listing, reading, and searching.
-For instance, Onyx can ask an MCP server for available documents or previously obtained data sets, then feed that into an LLM prompt.
+   MCP provides a uniform way to list, read, or search for data.
+If Onyx needs documents or previously generated content, it can easily request them from an MCP server, subject to user approval.

-4. **Sampling and Prompts:**
+4. **Sampling and Prompt Customization:**
-   MCP also standardizes how prompting and model completions occur.
-Servers declare what prompts they support, and Onyx can request samples from an LLM under user-defined constraints.
+   MCP defines how prompts and LLM completions occur.
+Servers can provide ready-made prompt templates, and Onyx can request model completions under user-defined parameters.

 ### Trust and Isolation

-MCP enforces that servers cannot see the entire conversation history or other servers’ data.
-Each server sees only what the user approves.
-This ensures privacy and prevents one server from leaking data to another without the user’s knowledge.
+MCP ensures strict boundaries.
+A server only sees what the user explicitly shares.
+One MCP server cannot snoop on another’s data.
+This isolation maintains privacy and trust, preventing data leakage across different services.

 ---